-44 Queensland Government, "Every Life: the Queensland Suicide Prevention Plan 2019 - 2029: Phase One" (2019), p.
+&lt;sup>44 Queensland Government, "Every Life: the Queensland Suicide Prevention Plan 2019 - 2029: Phase One" (2019), p.
 17

-45 Queensland Government, "Shifting minds: the Queensland mental health, alcohol and other drugs, and suicide prevention strategic plan 2023- 2028" (2023), p.
+&lt;sup>45 Queensland Government, "Shifting minds: the Queensland mental health, alcohol and other drugs, and suicide prevention strategic plan 2023- 2028" (2023), p.
 34

-46 Government of South Australia, "Mental Health Services Plan 2020 - 2025" (2020) p.
+&lt;sup>46 Government of South Australia, "Mental Health Services Plan 2020 - 2025" (2020) p.
 29 & 86

-Scoping an anti-stigma initiative inclusive of all people "known to face inequality in service access across health services", including LGBTI people Tasmania N/A While Tasmania does not have a dedicated LGBTQ+ Health Strategy, the Whole-of-Government Framework for LGBTI Tasmanians sets out various principles related to the delivery of services to LGBTI people in the state including: Diverse characteristics and experiences are both recognised and respected All Tasmanians have equal rights to access government services and be involved in their design and delivery All services (non-government included) are expected to coordinate and collaborate efforts to develop evidence-based, innovative service delivery Tasmania's broader mental health and suicide prevention plan Rethink 2020 also identifies LGBTQIA+ people as a priority population under their 7th Reform Direction 'Responding to the needs of specific population groups', which includes specific commitments to: Developing a concept model for a LGBTQIA+ specific mental health and alcohol/other drugs service Embedding LGBTIQA+ inclusive practice online training modules for all DOH staff Developing and implementing a LGBTQI+ inclusive audit tool47 Victoria Pride in our future: Victoria's LGBTIQ+ strategy 2022-32 The Victorian Government's Pride in our future: Victoria's LGBTIQ+ strategy 2022-32 is a 10-year, whole-of-government strategy, setting up the state's: "vision and plan to drive equality and inclusion for Victoria's diverse lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) communities within all aspects of government work over the next decade".48 The strategy includes a range of priorities across sectors.
-Among others, some notable actions related to mental health and wellbeing include: Reducing discrimination and harmful practices against LGBTIQ+ people (e.g., conversion therapies) Improving data collection
+Jurisdiction Title Description Description Tasmania N/A While Tasmania does not have a dedicated LGBTQ+ Health Strategy, the Whole-of-Government Framework for LGBTI Tasmanians sets out various principles related to the delivery of services to LGBTI people in the state including: Diverse characteristics and experiences are both recognised and respected All Tasmanians have equal rights to access government services and be involved in their design and delivery All services (non-government included) are expected to coordinate and collaborate efforts to develop evidence- based, innovative service delivery Tasmania's broader mental health and suicide prevention plan Rethink 2020 also identifies LGBTQIA+ people as a priority population under their 7 th Reform Direction 'Responding to the needs of specific population groups', which includes specific commitments to: Developing a concept model for a LGBTQIA+ specific mental health and alcohol/other drugs service Embedding LGBTIQA+ inclusive practice online training modules for all DOH staff Developing and implementing a LGBTIQ+ inclusive audit tool

-47 Tasmanian Government, "Rethink 2020: a state plan for mental health in Tasmania 2020 - 2025: 2023 - 24 Rethink 2020 Implementation Plan" (2023) p.
+&lt;sup>47 Tasmanian Government, "Rethink 2020: a state plan for mental health in Tasmania 2020 - 2025: 2023 - 24 Rethink 2020 Implementation Plan" (2023) p.
 13